 Yemen has had a consumer market ever since, which feeds a large informal economy, estimated to be 60-80 percent of the total economy.
 Street vendors are everywhere, and much of the trade goes unrecorded; the same is true of the large service sector.
 Construction is booming in Sanaa and Taizz, with laborers armed with tools waiting to be picked up at the main crossroads.

 Yemenis are born traders.
 The streets of Yemen are lined with small shops offering the same stock, with little specialization.
 Open-air markets are common, with vendors selling just one product or small-scale artisan products on the pavements.
 Industrial production is virtually non-existent, apart from a biscuit factory in Taizz (and the Afif conglomerate, which produces mineral water and lemonade).
 Nearly everything in Yemen is imported.

 The only encouraging exception is urban construction, which is booming as urbanization accelerates.

 There are no railways in Yemen.
 Two-lane roads connect the cities and towns along the backbone of the mountain range and east and west of it.
 Many of the thousands of villages are accessible only by unpaved roads, which are often subject to landslides and deterioration, leaving many people cut off from medical and other basic services.

-The first 5 kilometres will consist of approach bridges, and the middle span of 10 kilometres will be supported by three pylons towering more than 400 metres above the 300-metre-deep sea.
+The first 5 kilometers will consist of approach bridges, and the middle span of 10 kilometers will be supported by three pylons towering more than 400 meters above the 300-meter-deep sea.